Proximity Designs: Products and services

 Proximity Designs also designs and implements humanitarian village stimulus programs that build community infrastructure while offering wage employment to economically stressed villages.
 Since 2008, more than 1,000 village projects have been completed in the cyclone-hit Irrawaddy Delta and Myanmar's drought-prone central Dry Zone region.

 Proximity Designs engages in field analysis of rural economic conditions and produces reports of findings.

 Statistics

 Proximity has sold more than 110,000 products, with an estimated 400,000 people across rural Myanmar achieving higher incomes.
 The three-year increase in income for a typical irrigation pump user is 300 percent, or $600.
+Proximity's products help farmers increase their yearly income on average by $250.

+Approximately 100,000 new customers purchase Proximity products per year.